 Should you choose Law Depot?

 Law Depot offers a great-value product for will preparation.
 There’s no software to buy and theoretically, users could complete and process their will within the free seven-day period.
-The annual, pre-paid subscription price is among the cheapest on the market, though the $33 for month-by-month is less impressive.
+The annual, pre-paid subscription price - which works out at $7.99 a month - is among the cheapest on the market, though the $33 for month-by-month is less impressive.
 However, the interface is very user-friendly, offering very straightforward ways to create documents, and listing them in a very accessible way.
 The questioning process is smooth and without too many complications, and it should be a workable solution for most regular users creating a last will and testament, as well as any other end-of-life documents.